Import External Users into the Users Table from an ABP Framework application

 identityUser.SetProperty("ImportUserId", user.ImportUserId.ToString());

-var createdUser = await _identityUserManager.CreateAsync(identityUser, user.Password, false);
+var createdUser = await identityUserManager.CreateAsync(identityUser, user.Password, true);

 createdUser.CheckErrors();